-Senior UK diplomat quits, saying she will not 'peddle half-truths' over Brexit
+Senior UK diplomat quits, says she will not 'peddle half-truths' over Brexit: CNN

 It said she had filed a formal complaint about being asked to convey overtly partisan language on Brexit in Washington.

-Reporting by Kylie MacLellan; Editing by Angus MacSwan
+Reporting by Kylie MacLellan; Editing by Angus MacSwan and Daniel Wallis